Date: Monday, 10 November 2025; 24th Annual Day.

 Purposes:

-The World Science Day for Peace and Development is annually celebrated for four objectives:
+The World Science Day for Peace and Development is annually celebrated for the following objectives:

 - to strengthen public awareness of the role of science in promoting sustainable development and paving the way for peaceful societies.